To ensure all children foster a love and enjoyment of reading; discovering adventures and mastering skills for learning and life.

 When the children have completed the RWI programme during year 2 they then move onto the English curriculum.
 Years 3 - 6 also follow the overview above.
 Each half term, the children complete a different unit of work based around a novel, visual literacy or a unit linked to their theme.
 During each unit of work, children will have opportunities to produce a variety of different writing for different purposes.
 We ensure our English lessons are fun, creative and develop children's writing and spelling skills each day.
 Children in years 3-6 also have guided reading lessons four times a week and a handwriting lesson at least once a week.

 Please find below documents to support the progression of writing for Years 1 - 6:

 Use adventurous vocabulary within their writing

-.
-Spelling (new edition) for Years 2 to 6 has been specially created to meet the higher demands of the new curriculum spelling appendix.
+Spelling Shed (new edition) for Years 1 to 6 has been specially created to meet the higher demands of the new curriculum spelling appendix.

 - Spelling rules and concepts are introduced by aliens from an